 A fundamental question in biology is how a certain network of interacting genes and proteins gives rise to a specific cellular function.
 Most studies to date, particularly in the protein-protein interaction domain, aim to answer this question by analyzing a static topological description of the network.
 The most notable exception is the large-scale analysis of metabolic networks which relies on constraint-based models that quantitatively describe the network's fluxes under a steady-state assumption.
 The advantage of the latter models is that they allow simulating the process of interest under different genetic and environmental perturbations.
 Recently, it was suggested that similar models could be applied to signaling networks.
-While metabolic-like models of signaling are only beginning to emerge [4, 10], a large body of work exists on Boolean network modeling dating back to the sixties and seventies [3].
+While metabolic-like models of signaling are only beginning to emerge [6, 12], a large body of work exists on Boolean network modeling dating back to the sixties and seventies [5].

 Our focus here is on learning Boolean models from experimental data.
 In contrast to the rich literature on Boolean modeling frameworks, the learning and application of these frameworks to protein networks is very recent.
-Saez-Rodriguez et al. developed the CNO algorithm to optimize a Boolean model against experimental measurements on the involved proteins [7].
-Their algorithm is based on starting with an initial model and learning using heuristic genetic algorithms a compact representation of the model that fits the data well.
-In a follow-up work, Mitsos et al. presented an integer linear programming (ILP) formulation of the problem that allows learning a subset of the initial model interactions that will yield optimal fit to the observed data [5].
-Both modeling frameworks were applied to growth and inflammatory signaling systems in human and were shown to agree well with available experimental data [7, 5, 6, 8].
+Gat-Viks et al. developed a probabilistic framework for learning signaling models [3].
+Saez-Rodriguez et al. developed the CNO algorithm to optimize a Boolean model against experimental measurements on the involved proteins [9].
+Their algorithm is based on starting with an initial model and learning a compact representation of the model that fits the data well, using heuristic genetic algorithms.
+In a follow-up work, Mitsos et al. presented an integer linear programming (ILP) formulation of the problem that allows learning a subset of the initial model interactions that will yield optimal fit to the observed data [7].
+Both modeling frameworks were applied to growth and inflammatory signaling systems in human and were shown to agree well with available experimental data [9, 7, 8, 10].